eHealthAfrica/ehealth-glossary-app/README.md

 eHealth Glossary App
 ====================

-> simple app for the eHealth glossary app
+> simple offline-capable app for the eHealth glossary

 This app is meant as a usefull angular learning project.